MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: Abstract

 \section{Abstract}

-During LHC's Run-2 the MoEDAL experiment, the LHC's first dedicated search experiment, took over 6 fb$^{-1}$ of data at IP8, with \emph{ p-p} and \emph{Pb-Pb} collisions, operating with 100\% efficiency.
-The LHCC has endorsed the LoI of the MoEDAL Collaboration describing an exciting program to expand the search for highly ionizing particles in proton-proton and heavy-ion collisions to include feebly ionizing and long lived messengers of new physics at LHC's RUN-3 and eventually HL-LHC.
-In 2021, as part of Phase-1 of the MoEDAL-MAPP project, the baseline MoEDAL detector was approved by CERN for reinstallation for Run-3 with increased efficiency, lower threshold, a factor of 5 increase in instantaneous luminosity, and, a higher centre-of-mass energy.
-MoEDAL will continue the search for highly ionizing particle avatars of new physics with an emphasis on the search for massive, single and multiply electrically charge avatars of new physics arising from, for example, supersymmetry, neutrino mass models, L-R symmetry, etc. As part of Phase-1 of the MoEDAL-MAPP project the CERN Research Board also approved, in December 2021, the installation of the MoEDAL Apparatus for Penetrating Particles (MAPP) in the UA83 tunnel some 100m away from IP8.
+During LHC's Run-2 the MoEDAL experiment, the LHC's first dedicated search experiment, took over 6~fb$^{-1}$ of data at IP8, with \emph{p-p} and Pb-Pb collisions, operating with 100\% efficiency.
+The LHCC has endorsed the LoI of the MoEDAL Collaboration describing an exciting program to expand the search for highly ionizing particles in proton-proton and heavy-ion collisions to include feebly ionizing and long-lived messengers of new physics at LHC's Run-3 and eventually High Luminosity LHC (HL-LHC).
+In 2021, as part of Phase-1 of the MoEDAL-MAPP project, the baseline MoEDAL detector was approved by CERN for reinstallation for Run-3 with increased efficiency, lower threshold, a factor of five increase in instantaneous luminosity, and, a higher centre-of-mass energy.
+MoEDAL will continue the search for highly ionizing particle avatars of new physics with an emphasis on the search for massive, single and multiply electrically charged particles arising from, for example, supersymmetry, neutrino mass models, L-R symmetry, etc. As part of Phase-1 of the MoEDAL-MAPP project, the CERN Research Board also approved, in December 2021, the installation of the MoEDAL Apparatus for Penetrating Particles (MAPP) in the UA83 tunnel some 100~m away from IP8.
 Installation of MAPP is already underway.
-The MAPP detector, positioned in UA83, expands the physics reach of MoEDAL to include sensitivity to feebly-interacting particles with charge, or effective charge, as low as 10$^{-3}e$ (where $e$ is the electron charge).
-Additionally, the MAPP detector In conjunction with MoEDAL's trapping detector gives us a unique sensitivity to extremely long-lived charged particles.
+The MAPP detector expands the physics reach of MoEDAL to include sensitivity to feebly interacting particles with charge, or effective charge, as low as 10$^{-3}e$ (where $e$ is the electron charge).
+Additionally, the MAPP detector in conjunction with MoEDAL's trapping detector gives us a unique sensitivity to extremely long-lived charged particles.
 MAPP also has some sensitivity to long-lived neutral particles.
-In Phase-2 of the project we will instal the MAPP-2 upgrade to the MoEDAL-MAPP experiment for the High Luminosity LHC (HL-LHC).
+In Phase-2 of the project we will install the MAPP-2 upgrade to the MoEDAL-MAPP experiment for the HL-LHC.
 We envisage that this detector will be deployed in the UGC1 gallery near to IP8.
 This phase of the experiment is designed to ensure that MoEDAL-MAPP's sensitivity to very long-lived neutral messengers of physics beyond the Standard Model is competitive and complementary to other planned projects in this arena.
 Overall, the MoEDAL-MAPP project provides a largely complementary expansion of the LHC's discovery horizon.
-Initial MoEDAL plans for the MEDICI facility at the 100 TeV FCC-hh machine will also be briefly presented.
+Initial MoEDAL plans for the MEDICI facility at the 100~TeV FCC-hh machine will also be briefly presented.

 \snowmass